 2) Nerves are natural

 I don’t know anyone who isn’t affected by pre-race nerves in some shape or form.
 What type of runner are you?
 Do you find that being around people and chatting before a race helps you relax, or do you need to block people out?
 Do you find it helpful to close your eyes and breath deeply?
 Everybody has their own strategy to cope with their nerves and it’s important that you stick to what works for you.

-I get really anxious before a race despite the fact I am a very bubbly and chatty person to the point that I can barely string a sentence together!
+I get really anxious before a race to the point that I can barely string a sentence together!
+Despite the fact, ordinarily, I am a very bubbly and chatty person.
 I find that being super organised and early for the race helps me relax.
 The idea of running late makes my nerves a lot worse and so I always plan ahead to avoid this.

 © Run the Sights